edgexfoundry/device-mqtt-go/README.md

 See [Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder#gen) `nat-bus` option to generate compose file for NATS and local dev images.

 ## Packaging
-This component is packaged as docker image and snap.
+This component is packaged as docker images.

-For docker, please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder) scripts.
+Please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder) scripts.

-For the snap, refer to the [snap](snap) directory.

 ## Usage
 Users can refer to [this document](https://docs.edgexfoundry.org/2.1/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.